dimitrasykeridi/Predicting-the-City-Cycle-in-Fuel-Consumption/README.md

 ### Model Fine-Tuning

-To further optimize the KNN model, we employed cross-validation and GridSearchCV techniques.
+To further optimize the Logistic Regression model, we employed cross-validation and GridSearchCV techniques.

 ##### Cross-Validation Results:
 * Mean Accuracy: 0.8175